Zagan Pasha: Conquest of Constantinople

 After the Ottoman occupation of Constantinople, the Sultan ordered Zaganos to set out with his galleys for Galata, to prevent the Byzantine ships from setting sail.

 The stories of Halil Pasha's collaboration with the Byzantines were most likely spread by the faction of Zaganos.
 Zaganos succeeded Halil Pasha as Grand Vizier.
-In 1456, however, Zaganos was made scapegoat after a failed expedition against Hungarian-held Belgrade.
+In 1456, however, Zaganos was made a scapegoat after a failed expedition against Hungarian-held Belgrade.
 Zaganos' daughter was expelled from the Sultan's harem, and the two were expelled to Balıkesir, where he probably had property.
 In 1459, Zaganos returned and became kapudan pasha of the fast-growing Ottoman navy, and the next year he was the governor of Thessaly and Macedonia.

 Personality and appearance

 Zaganos was said to be a tall and intelligent man.
 He has been called the most cruel Ottoman captain of his time, and was said to be an enemy of Christians.
 He was in absolute loyalty to Mehmed II, even when he was just a prince, knowing that his prospects depended on his master's success.
 Zaganos was a soldier who believed that the Ottoman Empire must always expand in order to keep the enemies off-balance.
 He was known for his warlike beliefs and played an important role in the 1453 Fall of Constantinople.

 He was one of the prominent Ottoman military commanders of Mehmed II (Mehmed the Conqueror) and a lala, at once an advisor, mentor, tutor, councilor, and protector, for the sultan.